 Permanent turf reinforcement erosion control consists of mats and webs that provide immediate protection to bare soil for the lifetime of the project, protecting the soil even if there is die-back of the vegetation.

 Articulated concrete blocks and poured concrete were once the only suitable choices for erosion protection.
-The Erosamat Type 3 mats, manufactured in the UK by ABG, provides an alternative for erosion control surface and root reinforcement, enabling vegetation to be used to protect newly laid topsoil.
+The Erosamat Type 3 mats provide an alternative for erosion control surface and root reinforcement, enabling vegetation to be used to protect newly laid topsoil.
 In addition to the proven technical performance, using a light-weight turf reinforcement product greatly reduces the carbon footprint.

 Typical Client Profile

 - Utilities companies